-Competition Commissioner Margrethe Vestager underlined in a press release that the fight against unemployment is a top priority for the EU and that the model for entry jobs make it possible for Sweden to explore new ways of helping disadvantaged workers get access the labour market - without unduly distorting competition.
+Competition Commissioner Margrethe Vestager underlined in a press release that the fight against unemployment was a top priority for the EU and that the model for startup jobs made it possible for Sweden to try out new ways of helping disadvantaged workers get access the labour market - without unduly distorting competition.

-The Commission actually concluded the proposed state aid to be proportional despite the fact that it in certain cases will be higher per recipient than the 50% of the employer's investment costs that are usually used as a benchmark.
+The Commission actually concluded the proposed state support to be proportional despite the fact that it in certain cases will be higher per recipient than the 50% of the employer's investment costs that are usually used as a benchmark.

 In most cases, the subsidy will be close to that limit.
-What is more, this higher level of subsidy is a result of broad negotiations between trade unions and employers' organisations about what is the right level of pay for entry jobs, the Commission added.
-In other words, a slightly unexpected but welcome bow to the Swedish labour market model!
+What is more, this higher level of subsidy is a result of broad negotiations between trade unions and employers' organisations about what is the right level of pay for startup jobs, the Commission added.
+In other words, a slightly unexpected but welcome bow to the Swedish model!